MaestSi/UMInator/README.md

 --fastq_files                                                         Path to fastq files, use wildcards to select multiple samples
---results_dir                                                         Path to a folder where to store results --scripts_dir                                                         Directory containing all scripts --UMI_design                                                          "double" or "single", depending on whether reads have UMIs at both ends or not
---FW_adapter                                                          Forward adapter sequence --RV_adapter                                                          Reverse adapter sequence --FW_primer                                                           Forward primer sequence
+--results_dir                                                         Path to a folder where to store results --scripts_dir                                                         Directory containing all scripts --FW_adapter                                                          Forward adapter sequence --RV_adapter                                                          Reverse adapter sequence --FW_primer                                                           Forward primer sequence